olliw42/mLRS-docu/docs/TROUBLE.md

 Use the radio calibration page of your ground station (connected either via your Tx module or directly to USB) to verify all RC controls are working as expected.

-- If you use ["Rx Snd RcChannel"](PARAMETERS.md#rx-snd-rcchannel) = "rc overwrite" setting instead of connecting a CRSF receiver output and are testing with QGroundControl, switch to Mission Planner or APM Planner 2.0 since QGroundControl doesn't show data from RC\_CHANNELS\_OVERRIDE MAVLink messages on this page.
+- If you use ["Rx Snd RcChannel"](PARAMETERS.md#rx-snd-rcchannel) = "rc override" setting instead of connecting a CRSF receiver output and are testing with QGroundControl, switch to Mission Planner or APM Planner 2.0 since QGroundControl doesn't show data from RC\_CHANNELS\_OVERRIDE MAVLink messages on this page.
 - If the display doesn't follow stick movement and you use a CRSF connection between your receiver and your flight controller, check that you have connected the wire to the correct pins/pads on both your receiver and flight controller.
 - For CRSF, check that you have correctly [configured ArduPilot](ARDUPILOT.md#crsf-receiver) to use this input.
 - For CRSF, check that you have correctly [configured your receiver](CRSF.md#mlrs-rx-module-setup) for CRSF output with ["Rx Out Mode"](PARAMETERS.md#rx-out-mode) = "crsf".